jamessud/jamessud.github.io/_projects/words_14_tongues.md

 Note: The main body of this work was written when I was 16.
 The last paragraph was written when I was 24.
 And yes, that does say what you think it might say about me.

-Image: Landfill by Ricardo Laranjo, 2011.
+Image: Landfill, Ricardo Laranjo, 2011.
 Oil on Canvas.